 These are the beveled 2x2 wood pickets fastened to a 2x6 on edge at the top and fastened to the rim joist of the deck (outer band of wood in the deck frame).

 Any shape and size you can imagine can be made from wood.
-It takes a pro, and sometimes an engineer's stamp of approval, but there are unlimited options for custom styles, an example of which is shown in this deck railing picture.
+It takes a pro, and sometimes an engineer's stamp of approval, but there are unlimited options for custom styles.
 The only thing to remember when letting your design imagination run wild is that railings should be functional as well as fanciful.

 Deck Railing Design Options